 “Everything you taste is fermented with the apples,” says Head Cidermaker Scott Katsma.
 Discover your new favorite flavor at The Woods, an expansive tasting room shared with Two Beers Brewing Co. boasting classic flavor profiles (dry and semisweet) and limited supply and seasonal flavors like Olympia Honey, Oaked Maple, and Berry Rosé.

 Look to the Northwest Cider Association for the inside scoop on everything from new and noteworthy cideries to local production techniques.
 With fall harvest fast approaching, Executive Director Emily Ritchie recommends taking full advantage of the season by attending a festival or tasting, or even planning a visit to an area orchard.
 “It’s really fun to go out where the apples are growing and the grass is under your feet, and sip cider at an actual orchard.”
 Alpenfire (220 Pocket Ln), Eaglemount Wine and Cider (1893 S Jacob Miller Rd), and Finnriver Farm & Cidery (124 Center Rd) on the eastern end of the Olympic Peninsula all make for an excellent day trip.

-And casual sippers and aficionados alike will enjoy the eighth annual Washington Cider Week (September 6-16), showcasing 50 cider companies in more than 70 events across Seattle.
+And casual sippers and aficionados alike will enjoy the annual Washington Cider Week each September, showcasing 50 cider companies in more than 70 events across Seattle.

 *Visit Seattle Partner

 Book Your Trip